For a quick reference guide, please see our COVID-19 summary article.

 There is now increasing concern that aerosol transmission has a more significant role in viral spread than initially thought and this means that additional public health measures will need to be introduced, these will include 161,162:

-- better ventilation, especially in indoor public spaces, workplaces, educational establishments, healthcare facilities, and community residential centres for the elderly, in many cases this will be as simple as opening windows
+- better ventilation, especially in indoor public spaces, workplaces, educational establishments, healthcare facilities, and community residential centers for the elderly, in many cases this will be as simple as opening windows

 - specific aerosol infection control systems, such as: